xinyaocse/EchoLLM_Code/README.md

 # EchoLLM: LLM-Augmented Acoustic Eavesdropping Attack on Bone Conduction Headphones with mmWave Radar

-- The code for 8kHz vibration sampling and audio recovery based on IWR1443+DCA000EVM is provided in the Vibration_Signal.
+- The code for 8kHz vibration signal sampling and audio reconstruction based on IWR1443+DCA000EVM platform is available in the Vibration_Signal directory.
-- The CNN folder provides a method for calculating audio delay
+- The CNN directory contains a method for estimating audio delay using a convolutional neural network.
-- LeASR provides code for context-aware inference of audio content based on four LLMs
+- The LeASR directory includes the implementation for context-aware inference of audio content leveraging four different large language models (LLMs).

 ---